|

 for the Prince de Condé* surprisingly little else

-is known about this man.
+was known about this man for many years.
 Much of the difficulty in the research

 seems to stem from the tyranny of distance.
 Trying to research